 The Preparatory Evaluation measures your school's readiness to undertake the Self-study process.
 Evaluators assess the report to and give commendations and recommendations.
 The visit allows CIS to clarify the accreditation process to the school community, and prepare the school for the Self-study stage.

-The Self-Study process is the most important part of the whole evaluation and accreditation cycle, both in terms of time and effort and in the value for the school.
-While identifying and validating the school’s strengths, this process also involves the identification of areas for improvement and initiates actions to address them.
-Schools find that considerable improvements in alignment with the CIS School Evaluation Standards and Evaluation Criteria occur during this vital Self-Study stage.
-A Self-Study normally takes between 12 and 18 months to complete.
+The self-study process is the most important part of the whole evaluation and accreditation cycle, both in terms of time and effort and in the value for your school.
+While identifying and validating your school’s strengths, this process also identifies areas for improvement and initiates actions to address them.
+A self-study normally takes between 12 and 18 months to complete.